 Evidence shows that flame retardant compounds can alter the development and growth of fat cells and bone cells.
 These changes can lead to chronic health problems including obesity and osteoporosis.
 Beyond this research, our center offers a free testing service for furniture foam so that anyone can determine if flame retardants are in their furniture.

 Enhance understanding of how early-life exposures to common household pollutants, such as flame retardants, can hinder the development of bone cells and fat cells.
-Specifically, this project will study exposure to halogenated phenolic compounds (HPCs) and alkylated organophosphate esters (AOPEs).
+Specifically, this project studies the exposure to halogenated phenolic compounds (HPCs) and alkylated organophosphate esters (AOPEs), two groups of common flame retardants.
 This is done using human stem cell cultures and zebrafish.

 Some of these contaminants have chemical structures that are similar to the hormones in our bodies.
-This similar structure can trick our bodies and disrupt development.
-The research in Project 2 studies how exactly these contaminants act to disrupt development and growth.
+This similar structure can trick our bodies and the substitution can disrupt development.
+The research in Project 2 is focused on how exactly these contaminants act to disrupt development and growth.
 In addition to studying how exposure can influence fat cells, impacts to skeletal structures and bone cell development is also a focus.

-- Evaluate how specific HPCs/AOPEs as well as mixtures such as house dust impact the proliferation (growth in number) of mesenchymal stem cells, and their ability to then form fat or bone cells
+- Evaluate how specific HPCs/AOPEs as well as mixtures such as house dust impact the proliferation (growth in number) of mesenchymal stem cells, and those cells’ ability to then form fat or bone cells

 - Assess effects of these same chemicals on skeletal structure and fat tissue development of exposed zebrafish